 - Step 3 – You must determine the gross collection ratio for each contracted payer.

-Step 4 – For each payer, determine if there are any extra costs to doing business with the payors above and beyond filing a claim and receiving your reimbursements.
-There are contracts that contain various obligations that a physician must meet; such as abiding by the insurer’s physician manual, providing particular medical services, being credentialed with a hospital of their choice, and meeting claim filing deadlines in exchange for payment (these are things you need to know and why reviewing your contracts are critical).
+- Step 4 – For each payer, determine if there are any extra costs to doing business with the payors above and beyond filing a claim and receiving your reimbursements.
+There are contracts that contain various obligations that a physician must meet; such as abiding by the insurer’s physician manual, providing particular medical services, undertaking medical credentialing with a hospital of their choice, and meeting claim filing deadlines in exchange for payment (these are things you need to know and why reviewing your contracts are critical).
 This would also include staff time to obtain referrals and authorizations, refiling lost claims, researching denials and refiling improperly paid claims, appeals, time lost due to untimely payment and bad debt associated with large deductibles and copayments imposed by your contracts.

 - Step 5 – Deduct costs from Step 4 from the collections calculated in